iffy/nim-keyring/README.md

 ### Error handling

-All 3 procs can raise `KeyringFailed` in the case of an error, so the following is a more complete example that handles errors:
+All 3 procs can raise `KeyringFailed` in the case of an error.
+Additionally, different OS implementations might raise other errors (e.g. DBus erros on Linux), so the following is a more complete example that handles errors:

 ```nim
 import keyring